Ayanna Pressley: 2018

 In January 2018, Pressley announced her challenge to incumbent United States Representative Michael Capuano in the 2018 Democratic primary nomination for the Massachusetts's 7th congressional district.
 With a Cook Partisan Voting Index of D+34, the 7th is by far the most Democratic district in New England.
-The GOP has only nominated a candidate in this district five times since longtime Speaker Tip O'Neill retired in 1986.
+No Republican even filed, though any Republican would have faced very long odds given the district's heavy Democratic bent.
+The GOP has only nominated a candidate in this district five times since longtime Speaker Tip O'Neill retired in 1986, and had last done so in 1998.

 The 7th district is traditionally Democratic and is the state's only district where the majority of residents are not white.
 Capuano received endorsements from civil rights veteran and U.S. Representative John Lewis of Georgia as well as U.S. Representative Maxine Waters of California.

+For years before she challenged him, Pressley had been speculated as a likely top contender to succeed Capuano if he were to retire.

-Pressley was endorsed by The Boston Globe and local chapter of the hotel and electrical worker union.
+Pressley was endorsed by the editorial boards of both The Boston Globe and the Boston Herald as well as a local chapter of the hotel and electrical worker union.
 Grassroots movements including Democracy for America, Brand New Congress and the Justice Democrats supported Pressley.
-She received the endorsements of former Massachusetts Democratic Party chair John E. Walsh, Massachusetts Attorney General Maura Healey, former Newton mayor Setti Warren and former Boston city councilor Michelle Wu.
+She received the endorsements of former Massachusetts Democratic Party chair John E. Walsh, Massachusetts Attorney General Maura Healey, former Newton mayor Setti Warren and Boston city councilor Michelle Wu.
 The nomination win in New York's 14th congressional district of Alexandria Ocasio-Cortez over long-time representative Joseph Crowley increased the visibility of Pressley's campaign.
 While some political commentators distinguished Pressley's campaign from the one of Ocasio-Cortez as Capuano was understood to have one of the most progressive records in Congress, the incumbents both represented districts in which the majority of voters are not white.